Culture of Spain: Cuisine

+Music

+Spanish folk music features important differences between regions.
+Flamenco is a well-known music style from Southern Spain developed mostly by Romani people.

 Education

 The Spanish educational system follows a highly decentralized model.
 In a gradual manner, most powers over education policies were transferred to the autonomous communities.
 The regional public administrations are thus responsible for education policies, funding and expenditure allocation.

 As of 2020, the overarching educative legislation is regulated by the Ley orgánica para la mejora de la calidad educativa (LOMCE), an organic law.

 Relative to the average in European countries, Spain has a low share of students in public centres in both primary (69% of students in public centres) and secondary education (68%).
 This is largely due to the salient role of the so-called "educación concertada", which allows for privately owned centres funded by public money.